ShouWenWang-Lab/shouwenwang-lab.github.io/research/index.md

   tooltip: research outline
 ---

  The rapid progress of single-cell genomics over the past decade has established an important technology foundation for systematically understanding diverse biological processes such as development and tissue homeostasis.
-These technologies include high-throughput single-cell RNA-sequencing, cellular lineage tracing with DNA barcoding, and single-cell multi-omics.
+These technologies include high-throughput single-cell RNA sequencing, cellular lineage tracing with DNA barcoding, and single-cell multi-omics.
 As these technologies are being integrated to provide richer and more detailed information at the single-cell level, it remains a challenge to effectively extract quantitative biological insights from such large datasets.

  {%
   include figure.html